socadk/design-practice-repository/artifact-templates/futureWork/DPR-DeploymentDiagram.md

 This artifact is required for any production environment, including cloud deployments.
 Its usage scenarios include:

 * Project management, logical-physical design interlock
-* Capacity planning, hardware procurement, and hosting decision making (on premises? in the cloud?)
+* Capacity planning, hardware procurement, and hosting decision making (on-premise? in the cloud?)
 * Preparation and execution of system operations, including systems management activities.

 ### Notation(s)
 <!-- What to do, artifact to produce; minimum, medium maximum diligence/verbosity (?)-->

-Many custom notations and [Domain-Specific Languages (DSLs)](https://en.wikipedia.org/wiki/Domain-specific_language) for topology modeling and configuration management exist today, for instance coming from cloud providers and CI/CD vendors.
+Many custom notations and [Domain-Specific Languages (DSLs)](https://en.wikipedia.org/wiki/Domain-specific_language) for topology modeling and configuration management exist today, for instance, coming from cloud providers and CI/CD vendors.
 Oftentimes, informal rich pictures are used that visualize the following model elements and their relationships:

 * Network zones
 * Compute and storage nodes, virtual and physical